Princess Sofia, Duchess of Värmland: Marriage and motherhood

-In July 2010, the Swedish Royal Court confirmed the relationship between Hellqvist and Prince Carl Philip.
+In July 2010, the Swedish Royal Court confirmed the relationship between Sofia Hellqvist and Prince Carl Philip.
 In April 2011, the couple moved in together in Djurgården of Stockholm, which was confirmed by the palace.

 On 27 June 2014, the couple's engagement was announced, and in December, Hellqvist made an appearance at the Nobel Banquet with her future husband.
 In May 2015, it was announced that she would receive the title of princess.
 The couple married at Slottskyrkan in Stockholm on 13 June 2015.

-On 19 April 2016, Sofia gave birth to their first child, Prince Alexander Erik Hubertus Bertil, Duke of Södermanland at Danderyd Hospital.
-Their second child, Prince Gabriel Carl Walter, Duke of Dalarna, was born on 31 August 2017 at Danderyd Hospital.
-Their third child, Prince Julian Herbert Folke, Duke of Halland, was born on 26 March 2021 at Danderyd Hospital.
+On 19 April 2016, Sofia gave birth to their first child, Prince Alexander Erik Hubertus Bertil, Duke of Södermanland.
+Their second child, Prince Gabriel Carl Walther, Duke of Dalarna, was born on 31 August 2017.
+Their third child, Prince Julian Herbert Folke, Duke of Halland, was born on 26 March 2021.
+Their fourth child, a daughter, Princess Ines Marie Lilian Silvia, Duchess of Västerbotten, was born on 7 February 2025.
+All four children were born at Danderyd Hospital.

 On 7 October 2019, Sofia's father-in-law, the king, issued a statement rescinding the royal status of Prince Alexander and Prince Gabriel in an effort to more strictly associate Swedish royalty to the office of the head of state; they are still to be styled as princes and dukes of their provinces, and they remain in the line of succession to the throne.
 Sofia and Carl Philip commented that their sons now will have more freedom of choice for their future lives.